msf-oca-his/dhis-ca-printable-forms/README.md

 1. `localAppUrl`: the URL of the machine being used for local development of the application.
 Do not change this value unless you plan to change the application’s code (not configuration settings).
 2. `apiVersion`: the version of DHIS2 API used in the app, for example: 22, 23.

+#Support for other Languages:
+Currently, the app interface supports two locales - English and French.
+The app has the flexibility to support any other language as well.
+To add support for a locale
+- Create a js file with the locale name in `i18n` directory
+- Add all the keys and relevant translations to that file
+- Include the file name in `translationsSetup.js`